edamla/mediterraneanagency/_books/2021-09-01-is-the-child-the-problem.md

 ---
 This book has been prepared in light of the author’s scientific research on child development.
-The focus of the book is on children and their natu- ral needs.
+The focus of the book is on children and their natural needs.
 Accordingly, the most valid advice on the problems children face today and their solutions has been provided to adults.
 Indeed, the world is changing at a dizzying pace.
-Many of the new developments are leading to threatening consequences for families and chil- dren.
+Many of the new developments are leading to threatening consequences for families and children.
 As parents, we constantly need to update ourselves on how to approach and what roles to adopt.
-However, within the sources that have be- come a dump of information, we don’t know how to find the truth.
+However, within the sources that have become a dump of information, we don’t know how to find the truth.
 Prepared from a developmental perspective by
-Prof. Dr. Serdal Seven, this work will be the bed- side book for parents in understanding the natural needs of children.
+Prof. Dr. Serdal Seven, this work will be the bedside book for parents in understanding the natural needs of children.
 <!--more-->